-Name Туре Description backlog unsigned short The maximum length of the listen backlog queue.
+''' iiop [--backlog N] [--bind ADDR] [--host ADDR[,ADDR,...]] [--multi-profile] [--no-keepalive] [--numeric] [--port N] --backlog N Specifies the maximum length of the listen backlog queue.
 Note that the operating system may have a smaller limit which will override this value.
-If not specified, a default value of 50 is used in Java, and 5 in C++. bind string The hostname or dotted decimal address of the network interface on which to bind the socket.
-If not specified, the socket will be bound to all available interfaces. host CORBA::StringSeq A sequence of one or more hostnames and/or dotted decimal addresses representing the addresses that should be advertised in IORs.
-Using IIOP 1.0, multiple addresses are represented as multiple tagged profiles.
-Using IIOP 1.1 or later, multiple addresses can be represented as either multiple tagged profiles, or as a single tagged profile with a tagged component for each additional address.
-The multi_profile parameter determines how multiple addresses are represented in IIOP 1.1 or later.
-If this parameter is not specified, the canonical hostname is used. multi_profile boolean If true, multiple addresses in the host parameter are represented as multiple tagged profiles in an IOR.
-If false, multiple addresses are represented as a single tagged profile (using the first address in the host sequence as the primary address), with all additional addresses represented as alternate addresses in tagged components.
-If IIOP 1.0 is in use, multiple addresses are always represented as multiple tagged profiles, because IIOP 1.0 does not support tagged components.
-If not specified, the default value is false. numeric boolean If true, and if host is not specified, then the canonical dotted decimal address is advertised in IORs.
-If not specified, the default value is false. port unsigned short Specifies the port on which the acceptor should listen for new connections.
-If not specified, the default value is 0, which causes the operating system to select an unused port.
+If not specified, a default value of 50 is used in Java, and 5 in C++. --bind ADDR Specifies the hostname or dotted decimal address of the network interface on which to bind the socket.
+If not specified, the socket will be bound to all available interfaces.
+This option is useful in situations where a host has several network interfaces, but the server should only listen for connections on a particular inter- face. --host ADDR[,ADDR,...]
+Specifies a list of one or more hostnames and/or dotted decimal addresses representing the addresses that should be advertised in IORs.
+Using IIOP 1.0 or 1.1, multiple addresses are represented as multiple tagged profiles.
+Using IIOP 1.2, multiple addresses can be represented as either multiple tagged profiles, or as a sin- gle tagged profile with a tagged component for each additional address.
+The --multi-profile option determines how multiple addresses are represented in IIOP 1.2.
+If --host is not specified, the canonical hostname is used. --multi-profile If set, multiple addresses in the --host option are represented as multiple tagged profiles in an IOR.
+By default, multiple addresses are represented as a single tagged profile (using the first address in the --host list as the primary address), with all additional addresses represented as alternate addresses in tagged components.
+If IIOP 1.0 or 1.1 is in use, multiple addresses are always represented as multiple tagged profiles. '''